someguynamedjosh/nodespeak/design/language.md

 some methods that are so self-explanatory that they do not require one.
 In this case, the type of the output can be provided without parenthesis.
-This will internally generate a variable with a syntactically invalid name, so the only way to set its value is with the return function.
+This will internally generate a variable with a syntactically invalid name, so the only way to set its value is with the return macro.
 This syntax is most similar to the single-return-only paradigm of many popular languages.

 ```rust